Mwielscher/EWAS_CRP/README.md

 >* There are example files for every step of the way in this [folder](Mendelian_Randomization/example_files/).
 This should prevent you from getting stuck because some input file looks differnt
 <p>

-Now that the dataset is ready we can test hypothesis 1, we needed to find instruments for DNA methylation.
+Now that the dataset is ready we can __test hypothesis 1__, we needed to find instruments for DNA methylation.
 For this we regressed DNA methylation value of every CpG against all SNPs present in “cis” of the concordant CpG.
 The cis-region of every sentinel CpG was defined, as it’s chromosomal position +/- 500kb.
 Regressions were performed using [rvtests software](https://github.com/zhanxw/rvtests)
 >* [This](Mendelian_Randomization/assoc_scripts/1_assoc_CpG_cause_CRP.sh) is how we were looking for instruments for CpG methylation sites.
 An example file defining the genomic regions for SNP selection can be found [here](Mendelian_Randomization/example_files/)
 >* We also produced estimates for the [direct effect](Mendelian_Randomization/assoc_scripts/1a_assoc_CpG_cause_CRP_DIRECT_EFF.sh) of SNP on the CRP.
 This was done because we excluded SNPs with a direct effect on the CRP.
 That is if SNP~CRP + lnCRP gives a significant association between SNP and lnCRP if we add CRP as covariate to the model.
 >* regression outlined in the two scripts above were performed in each chohort seperately and then meta analysed.
 Meta analysis was done very similar in all analysis this [METAL script](Risk_Score/metal_meta.sh) can be changed to do any metanalysis job in this project.

-Finally we used the ratio method to determine significance in the Mendelian Randomization analysis as implemented in the [R package MendelianRandomization](https://academic.oup.com/ije/article/46/6/1734/3112150) where $$MRbeta=BETA CpG~SNP / BETA CRP~SNP$$ and performed a triangulation analysis.
-This technically simple and was done with this [script](Mendelian_Randomization/MR_analysis/3_CpG_cause_final_version.R) the concept and motivation to do that is explained below.
+Finally we used the ratio method to determine significance in the Mendelian Randomization analysis as implemented in the [R package MendelianRandomization](https://academic.oup.com/ije/article/46/6/1734/3112150)and performed a triangulation analysis.
+This technically simple and was done with this [script](Mendelian_Randomization/MR_analysis/3_CpG_cause_final_version.R) the concept and motivation to do that is explained at the end of the next section.

+To __test hypothesis 2__, we used the latest published [GWAS on CRP](https://www.cell.com/ajhg/fulltext/S0002-9297(18)30320-3) to define a set of instruments for CRP.
+In contrast to testing of hypothesis 1 where we rely on large scale GWAS summary statistics for the association to our outcome (CRP).
+As there is currently no large scale GWAS summary statistics for Illumina 450k CpG as an outcome available, we created a CRP polygenic risk score starting 52 SNPs.
+To generate a beta weighted risk score we used PLINK version 1.9.
+Next, we regressed the risk score against every sentinel CpG under an additive model.
+CpG ~CRPPRS + age + sex + blood cell estimates + genetic PC [1..10].

+>* [script](Mendelian_Randomization/assoc_scripts/1_assoc_CpG_cause_CRP.sh) to create a plink risk score.
+Example files SNP selection intermediate files etc. can be found [here](Mendelian_Randomization/example_files/)
+>* Again we produced estimates for the [direct effect](Mendelian_Randomization/assoc_scripts/1a_assoc_CpG_cause_CRP_DIRECT_EFF.sh) of SNP on the DNA methylation.
+This was done because we excluded SNPs with a direct effect on the DNA methylation and rerun [plink score script]()
+>* regression outlined in the two scripts above were performed in each chohort seperately and then meta analysed.
+Meta analysis was done very similar in all analysis this [METAL script

 ## Overrepresentation analysis